Do I truly need one?

 They will firstly sit down with you and work out what you are trying to attain.
-The agent will want to understand what type of commercial property you are looking at purchasing, whether it’s an office building, a warehouse, a retail store front or a factory.
+The agent will want to understand what type of commercial property you are looking at purchasing, whether it’s an office building, a warehouse, a retail store front or a shopping centre development or a factory.
 If you are PAYG, you will usually need to provide your latest payslip and a group certificate.
 If you are self-employed, the broker will have to see your past 2-3 years business and private financials such as tax returns and business activity statements (BAS).
 Fortunately, there are non-doc solutions available.

 After all of this information is provided, the agent can go about searching for a lender that will approve your loan.
 Where a good commercial mortgage broker actually stands out is in their own abilities to negotiate for a competitive loan term and interest rate.
 Next, the agent will provide you with an Indicative Funding Proposal (IFP) to confirm the likely terms and conditions of the loan.

 If you are happy with the proposal, the agent will arrange for a valuation and submit your mortgage application for acceptance.
 During the process, they’ll work with your solicitor and accountant and even liaise with your buyer’s representative (if you are using one) to offer you a smooth application process that’s in your best financial interests.